CLILogger/CLILogger/README.md

 ## Technology

-`cli-logger` starts a tcp server with specified name and port for reading all the incoming clients’ arranged data (called `entity` internally),
+`cli-logger` starts a tcp server with specified name and port for reading all the incoming clients’ arranged data (called `entity` internally), once receiving the data message from client, it will output the formatted message in console.

 Try to discover the logging bonjour service via [Discovery for macOS](https://apps.apple.com/app/discovery-dns-sd-browser/id1381004916?mt=12), [Discovery for iOS](https://apps.apple.com/app/discovery-dns-sd-browser/id305441017) or `dns-sd`: